-Babies aren’t born with a fear of water, but they can develop one as they grow if they aren’t exposed to it.
-So it’s smart to get them swimming with you early or in lessons early.
+Babies aren’t born with a fear of water but can develop one as they grow without exposure.
+So getting them swimming with you or in lessons early is wise.
 Get them used to putting their head in and blowing bubbles early.
-This way they don’t even know to be scared.
+This way, they don’t even know to be scared.
 Enrolling them in a Mommy and Me swim class is a perfect way to start!

-You need to teach your children to stay away from pools.
+It would be best to teach your children to avoid pools.
 But be careful to monitor your language with these warnings because they need to know water is good but not safe until they learn to swim.
-“We don’t get in water until we know how to swim!
+“We don’t get in the water until we know how to swim!
 Are you ready to go to swim lessons?”
 This makes them see the boundary but understand that swimming makes water fun.

 3. Find the Right Swimming Lesson For You

-This technique only exists in some larger areas, but this tends to be a quick, week-long method where one instructor teaches children ages infant through age 5 how to fall in, flip on their backs and swim to the side.
+This technique only exists in some larger cities and towns, but this tends to be a quick, week-long method where one instructor teaches children ages infant through age 5 how to fall in, flip on their backs, and swim to the side.

-This is a specific type of survival swim that is nationwide founded in 1966.
-It is a longer, but more detailed approach to learning to swim that allows kids to learn over a six-week period with short increments of swimming daily.
+This specific type of survival swim was founded nationwide in 1966.1 It is a longer but more detailed approach to learning to swim, allowing kids to learn over six weeks with short increments of swimming daily.
 (Weekends not included.)
-It involves eating a special diet and leads kids along a specific progression of swimming where they can get to the side and float by the end of the six weeks.
+It involves eating a special diet and leading kids along a specific swimming progression where they can get to the side and float by the end of the six weeks.

 Traditional Group Swim Lessons

 Traditional swim lessons are a great way to learn to swim if a parent has time and money to invest in the process.
 We started my son at a swim academy when he was three.
-Many of the kids in his class had been going since they were infants and were swimming well.
-If you have time, this method is wonderful.
-But if you are trying to get a child water safe in a shorter timeframe, this may not be right for you.
+Many kids in his class had been going since they were infants and were swimming well.
+If you have time, this method is excellent.
+But if you are trying to get a child water-safe in a shorter timeframe, this may not be right for you.

 4. Consistency is Key

-Once your child has learned to swim or has learned a swimming skill, it is so important to keep your child in the water.
-It seems children advance the fastest and get the safest when you consistently let them build on their skills.
+Once your child has learned to swim or has learned a swimming skill, it is important to keep your child in the water.
+Children advance the fastest and get the safest when you consistently let them build on their skills.
 If they learn to jump in and swim to the side but then are out of the pool for six months, they will likely lose that skill.
 For purposes of remaining safe, consistency is key!

 5. Hire a Babysitter if You’re Outnumbered

-Even though I have three swimmers now, the public pool can at times make me feel worried that someone could still get pulled under or jumped on.
-Last summer I decided it was worth it to me to ask an extra person to come along to help out.
-There is always the option of hiring a sitter to come along for the ride, but it’s also possible to ask if a neighbor or preteen wants to come along just to play.
+Even though I have three swimmers now, the public pool sometimes makes me worried that someone could still get pulled under or jumped on.
+Last summer, I decided it was worth asking an extra person to come along to help out.
+There is always the option of hiring a sitter to accompany you, but it’s also possible to ask if a neighbor or preteen wants to come along just to play.
 They often can keep an eye on older ones while still having fun.

 6. Ask for Extra Eyes if You’re in a Busy Setting

-We went to a pool party last summer and we ended up having several children swimming all at once.
-I was at the pool with all four of my children, including my new preschool swimmer and my baby.
+We went to a pool party last summer and several children were swimming all at once.
+I was at the pool with all four of my children, including my new preschool swimmer and baby.
 I intentionally asked my neighbors to help me keep a watch on the boys.
-That way if for any reason I did turn away at the wrong moment, they would see something too.
+That way, if I did turn away at the wrong moment, they would see something, too.